 The idea originated from discussions with my wife about the tedium of preparing month-end website performance reports for her content management clients.
 This dashboard was a solution to streamline the monthly web reporting and offer insights that might otherwise be missed.
 Rather than having to visit Google Analytics for each website in turn and click around gathering the necessary data, this pulls it all together in one place.

-As can be seen in the above animation, the dashboard allows the user to choose which website’s data they wish to look at.
+The dashboard allows the user to choose which website’s data they wish to look at.
 The dashboard displays monthly traffic metrics for the past year (and adjusts automatically to always display the most recent year), as well as Social and Referral metrics, all shown in tabular and graphical formats.

 The full dashboard also has tabs for “Top Pages” and “Top Referrals”, which show the results for the last month, and all time.
 For example, here is the “Page Stats” tab:

 This was designed to meet specific needs, but could easily be tailored to show different information.
 The beauty of pulling Google Analytics data into a Google spreadsheet is the vast level of customisation it gives you.

 Editor’s note: this post is intended to give a flavour of how this dashboard was created, rather than a comprehensive step-by-step walk through.
 If you have any questions leave a comment or shoot me an email.